lammps/lammps/doc/src/pair_granular.rst

 Where :math:`F_{pulloff} = 3\pi \gamma R` for *jkr*\ , and
 :math:`F_{pulloff} = 4\pi \gamma R` for *dmt*\ .

-The remaining tangential options all use accumulated tangential displacement (i.e. contact history).
-This is discussed below in the context of the *linear_history* option, but the same treatment of the accumulated displacement applies to the other options as well.
+The remaining tangential options all use accumulated tangential displacement, or accumulated tangential force (i.e. contact history).
+This is discussed in details below for accumulated tangential displacement in the context of the *linear_history* option.
+The same treatment of the accumulated displacement, or accumulated force, applies to the other options as well.

 For *tangential linear_history*, the tangential force is given by: